10 Signs of High Spatial Intelligence: Are You Spatially Intelligent?

 Knowing how strong a ball needs to be kicked to reach a certain point is a skill that requires spatial intelligence.

-Thus, it’s possible to conclude that most athletes have good spatial intelligence simply because they know how to use their bodies and interact with the world around them in a specific way.
+This is when they know how to use their bodies and interact with the world around them in a specific way.

 Being good at sports is a sign of high spatial awareness.